 - Gallon size Ziplock bag for shaping

-- Now you can add your flavorings – green chili, cilantro, curry leaves and onion.
+Now you can add your flavorings to the batter – green chili, cilantro, curry leaves and onion.

-- Wet your hands and brush it across one side of the ziplock bag facing you.
+Wet your hands and brush it across one side of the ziplock bag facing you.
 Place a lemon size or small ladle of the batter on the ziplock and flatten it slightly with your fingers.
 Make a hole in the middle to give the classic doughnut shape.
 See video in the post.

 Now comes the tricky part.
 Transfer the shaped batter to your hands and slip it into the hot oil.
-This takes practice like i said.
-You can also make small vadais by shaping the batter direct on your wet fingers and dropping them into the oil.
-Thats how I started making them.
+This takes practice like I said.
+You can also make small vadais by shaping the batter directly on your wet fingers and dropping them into the oil.
+That’s how I started making them.

-- Deep fry till golden on both sides and delicious.
+Deep fry till golden on both sides and delicious.
 You can usually fry 3 or 4 vadais at the same time depending on the size of vadai and the fryer.
-Eat it by itself or with Sambar (I love Arachuvita Vengaya Sambar) and Chutney (Coconut chutney is my personal favorite).